 The second WeCAN event for SMDBS was held on Thursday 15th March 2018 in the Basement Seminar Room, WWIEM.
-Denise Price from EPS who recently held the role of QGI Acting Director and one of the Mentoring Champions in QGI, gave an overview of the Mentoring Scheme.
-There were almost 50 people in attendance from all staff groups within the School, and Denise provided data on its success to date.
+Denise Price from EPS who recently held the role of QGI Acting Director and one of the Mentoring Champions in QGI, gave an overview of the Mentoring Scheme There were almost 50 people in attendance from all staff groups within the School, and Denise provided data on its success to date.
 The Mentoring for Leadership Programme was piloted in 2016 / 2017 and, currently has almost 20 mentors and mentees, and a programme for Professional and Support Staff will be piloted in the 2018 / 2019 academic year.
+Studentindustry networking event success

-EVENTS Studentindustry networking event success develop student awareness of career opportunities within the sector, and for companies to promote work placement and graduate opportunities.
-The event included a 'speed networking' session between undergraduates and employers, and a Dragons Den - style poster competition, which gave Masters students the opportunity to pitch research ideas to an audience of industry and academic experts.
+A 'Meet The Agri-Food Employers' networking event at Riddel Hall in December 2017 was a great success, with 17 employers and over 200 Agriculture and Food Science delegates.
+The fun, informative event was organised by the School of Biological Sciences and Institute for Global Food Security to develop student awareness of career opportunities within the sector, and for companies to promote work placement and graduate opportunities.
+The event included a 'speed networking' session between undergraduates and employers, and a Dragons Den-style poster competition, which gave Masters students the opportunity to pitch research ideas to an audience of industry and academic experts.
 Employers present included ABP, Cranswick Foods, Dale Farm, Deli-lites, Devenish Nutrition, Diageo, Dunbia, Finnebrogue, Kerry, Mash Direct, Moy Park, Thompsons and Wilson's Country.
 Research, government, trade and lobby organisations such as AFBI, DAERA, Northern Ireland Food and Drink and the Ulster Farmers Union were also represented.
 Marine Art Litter Competition Event